Purchases made through links may earn us a small commission, at no extra cost to you.

 I love oak trees, especially ones that are so old and big that they have grown to form a canopy.
 It’s always such a picture-perfect scene!

 We could have just snapped a few photos from the end of the road and been on our way, but we decided to venture down the path to see what waited at the other end.

-So, I attached my GoPro to the roof of our car and off we drove down Oak Avenue!
+So, off we drove down Oak Avenue!

 We slowly passed by more than 400 spectacular live oak trees, their Spanish moss draped branches shading the dusty road.

 On and on the trees went, much farther than we were expecting.
 I can easily say this was the longest path of oak trees I have ever seen!